 Skip to content

-Shall We Play a Conference Game?
-WOPR is a Regular Attendee at OT.SEC.CON, CYBR.HAK.CON and CYBR.SEC.CON
+Shall We Play a Game?
+WOPR a Special Guest at CYBR.HAK.CON.

 A replica of WOPR, built for HouSecCon 2015's WarGames theme, has become a fan favorite at CYBR.SEC.Community events -- a fixture that taps into the hacker nostalgia and cautionary spirit of the 1983 film.